AlphaXenon/noteboard/README.md

 ---

-### Import Boards from External JSON File
+### Import board from external JSON file

-`board import <path>`
+`$ board import <path>`

 ***NOTE:** This will overwrite all the current data of boards.*

-The JSON file must be in a valid structure simillar to the following.
+The JSON file must be in a valid structure according to the following.

 ```json
 {